 We recommend users carefully consider the limitations of the RSD model in the context of their own data.
 For example, if changes to parameter values occur frequently (e.g., less than 3-4 years or time periods), the frequency of shifts would violate the constraints placed on our model to prevent overfitting.
 We also observed that the likelihood of identifying erroneous break points increased as time series length increased.
 Thus, in cases where a long time series exists, but a particular time period is of interest, the RSD model could be used on the time period of interest alone to minimize the likelihood of distracting or erroneous results.

 The RSD model functions as a method for identifying break points within time series data and quantifying the strength of evidence for each potential break point.
 We illustrated our approach with the Ricker model as the functional form governing population dynamics.
 However, the central dynamic model could be changed or modified to incorporate other, more complicated population processes.
 When interpreted in the context of species biology, the RSD model has the potential to aid management decisions, identify critical drivers of change in species’ dynamics, and help determine where best to focus additional research efforts.

+Acknowledgements

+The conception of an earlier version of this model came about out of conversations with Wopke van der Werf and Douglas Landis, and the model has incorporated feedback from colleagues from the US- Long Term Ecological Research network throughout its development.
+CB was partially funded by grants from the Mozilla Foundation, the Kellogg Biological Station Long Term Ecological Research site (NSF grants #1027253, #1637653), and Kent State University; and EZ was funded in part by Michigan State AgBioResearch during the development of this manuscript.

 References